HArt11/taskmanager/README.md

 * Completed projects section to be added, where completed projects can be stored, for future reference if for example a gift or toy was particularly popular.
 It could be found again with relative ease, including links to the source url.
 * Ability to upload and save images of current and past projects, with completed ones moving to a different database perhaps.
 * The ability to share completed porjects with the craft community, either through forums or social media.
+* The ability for users to be able to see their projects by category would be a feature that could be added soon after deployment, but have not been able to include due to time constraints/

 <br><br>